undergrad-partner-school

 Admissions

-In order to maximize your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
-Check out some vital data about admission at Oberlin College.
+If you find out as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly increase.
+Check out some essential facts about admission at Oberlin College.

-According to the newest data, this school uses standardized test scores for admission and it admitted 3,597 in 2024.
-Oberlin College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 3,597 in 2025.
+Oberlin College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
 With a rich history of academic excellence, it offers an outstanding educational experience.

 Test Scores